-- BBlanket insuranceA policy that covers more than one type of property at the same location or the same kind of property at multiple locations as well as possessions.Bodily injury liabilityCoverage for third-party bodily injury resulting from an accident, including death.Broker feeThe fee that an insurance broker charges carriers for bringing in new customers.
+- BBlanket insuranceA policy that covers more than one type of property at the same location or the same kind of property at multiple locations as well as possessions.Bodily injury liabilityCoverage for third-party bodily injury resulting from your negligence, including death.Broker feeThe fee that an insurance broker charges carriers for bringing in new customers.

 - CCar rental and travel expensesCoverage for the cost of rental cars and other travel expenses accrued after an accident renders your vehicle unusable.CarrierA company that sells insurance policies and fulfills the terms of the contracts.Collateral protection insurance (CPI)Insures property held as collateral for loans made by lending institutions.Collision coverageProtection against damage to your vehicle resulting from a collision.Comprehensive coverageAuto insurance coverage for non-collision damage to a vehicle caused by events such as vandalism, natural disasters and vehicle theft.Contents insuranceCoverage for repair and replacement of personal property that is damaged by a covered peril.Co-op insuranceCoverage for owners of co-op apartments for their individual units.CoverageThe extent of loss or liability damages which can be reimbursed by your insurance policy.Coverages and limitsAll the protection included in an insurance policy and the maximum amount an insurer will pay out for a claim.